 The investment portfolio of Chanticleer has several distinguishing characteristics.
 First and foremost is the portion of our assets that we are willing to commit to an idea.
 At the end of our search for outstanding companies we must be willing to commit a meaningful percentage of our assets to our best investment opportunities.
 Additionally, it is very likely that the number of our holdings will be relatively small.
-There are a limited number of companies that have stood the test of our scrutiny, so we must put a significant amount of money in those few ideas.
-Our portfolio of companies is focused on the best possible ideas.
+There are a limited number of companies that have stood the test of our scrutiny, so we must put a relatively significant amount of money in those few ideas.
+We attempt to select portfolio companies that are focused on the best possible ideas.